chuka00/SuperHeroAPI/README.md

 # SuperHeroAPI
-Simple API that performs crud operations built with Dapper
+Simple API that performs crud operations built with Dapper.